 - Heather White

 Heather is the perfect fit as Director of Community Outreach and Engagement at Rebuilding Exchange.
 She loves engaging the community in conversation and hands on engagement in anything relating to recycling and building material.
 She learned how to wield tools as a kid tagging along at her father’s construction sites in Iowa.
 Her interest and experience in building has evolved into a passion for green construction, deconstruction, and energy efficiency making her the RX’s resident sustainability aficionado.
 She has also racked up many volunteer hours on projects from coast to coast and always loves lending a hand.
 In her spare time, she can be found searching for the newest vintage treasure and traveling locally, nationally and internationally.

 Founder and Executive Director

-Born and raised in Chicago, Elise spent her childhood coming through alleys and thrift stores, puzzled as to why people were always throwing perfectly good things away.
-Elise’s interest in sustainability and urban planning led her to the Delta Institute, where she went on to spearhead green economic development initiatives and eventually found Rebuilding Exchange in 2008.
-When she’s not at the RX, you can find her at the dunes in Gary, Indiana or perusing produce at the Logan Square Farmer’s Market.
+Born and raised in Chicago, Elise spent her childhood combing through alleys and thrift stores, puzzled as to why people were always throwing perfectly good things away.
+Elise’s interest in sustainability and urban planning led her to the Delta Institute, where she went on to work on community and economic development projects and eventually found Rebuilding Exchange in 2008.
+When she’s not at the RX, you can find her at the dunes in Gary, Indiana or riding her bike around Humboldt Park.

 - Jack Crane